mnieber/aspiration/README.md

 Notes:

+- The host() decorator takes (as its argument) the list of function argument names.
+It does this so that it can copy all function arguments to fields of the callbacks-object (`cbs`).
+In the future, when typescript makes it possible to use introspection to detect the argument names, the host() decorator will not require this argument anymore.

 - The stub() function is a utility that returns `undefined` cast to `any`.
-It is used to prevent the Typescript checker from complaining about uninitialized callback object members (these members receive their value when the host function is called).
+It is used to prevent the Typescript checker from complaining about uninitialized callbacks-object members (these members receive their value when the host function is called).

 ## The setCallbacks function